sktb/sktb-comfy-nodes/README.md

-**sktb-comfy-nodes** is a set of ComfyUI Custom Nodes that I have developed to resolve certain issues in my own workflows Copyright (C) 2024 Simon Burrows
+**sktb-comfy-nodes** is a set of ComfyUI Custom Nodes that I have developed to resolve certain issues in my own workflows.
+Mainly they're about tidying up the way it looks (as I'm a bit OCD)

+Copyright (C) 2024 Simon Burrows

 This program is free software: you can redistribute it and/or modify